 Related Read: Can You Sue Your Brokerage Firm?

-The investment loss attorneys at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 40 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
+The investment loss attorneys at The Law Offices of Robert Wayne Pearce, P.A., have helped countless investors over the last 45 years recover the losses from their investment accounts that were caused by broker negligence or misconduct.
 The firm has extensive experience with Purshe Kaplan Sterling cases, and Attorney Pearce is committed to seeing that those responsible for the losses you have suffered are held fully accountable.
+With over $175 million recovered for clients nationwide, our track record speaks to our ability to achieve results in even the most complex securities arbitration cases.

 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.